HRV: the discreet thermometer of your nervous system

 Heart rate variability is not an app metric.
 It is a direct window into the balance of the autonomic nervous system — and persistent drops precede disease, overtraining, and burnout by weeks or months.

 Felipe is 41.
 Chief financial officer of a multinational, an amateur triathlete, has used Oura for nearly three years.
-He came to the office because he had begun to lose form for no apparent reason.
+He came in because he had begun to lose form for no apparent reason.
 I train the same as two years ago, sleep the same seven hours, but I'm wrecked.
 What brought him in was not an abnormal lab — it was a curve in the app.
 My HRV has dropped by half over the last five months.
 From an average of 64 milliseconds to 32.
 And the trend keeps falling.

 The drop in HRV was the first measurable sign of something he could not yet describe in words.